Minimizing Sensitivity to Model Misspecification: Framework of analysis

-In our analysis we assume that $H_{\eta}$ is invertible.
-This requires that the Hessian matrix of the parametric reference model be non-singular, thus requiring that $\eta$ be identified under the reference model.
-For $\epsilon=0$ we find that
+Throughout our analysis, we assume that $H_{\beta\gamma}$ is invertible.
+This requires that the Hessian matrix of the parametric reference model be non-singular, thus requiring that $\beta_0$ and $\gamma_*$ be identified under the reference model.
+When $\epsilon=0$ we find that

-Thus, if we impose that $\epsilon=0$ -- that is, if we work under the assumption that the parametric reference model is correctly specified -- then $\widehat \delta^{\rm MMSE}_\epsilon$ is simply the one-step approximation of the MLE for $\delta_{\theta_0}$ that maximizes the likelihood with respect to the ``small'' parameter $\eta$.
-This ``one-step efficient'' adjustment of $\delta_{\theta(\widehat{\eta})} $ is purely based on efficiency considerations.\footnote{Such one-step approximations are classical estimators in statistics; see for example Bickel \textit{et al.} (1993, pp. 43--45).}
+Thus, under the assumption that the parametric reference model is correctly specified, $\widehat \delta^{\rm MMSE}_\epsilon$ is simply the one-step approximation to the MLE for $\delta_{\beta_0,\pi_0}$ that maximizes the likelihood with respect to the ``small'' parameter $(\beta',\gamma')'$.
+This ``one-step efficient'' adjustment is purely based on efficiency considerations.
+Such one-step approximations are classical estimators in statistics (e.g., Bickel \textit{et al.}, 1993).

-Another interesting special case of the minimum-MSE $h$ function arises in the limit $\epsilon \rightarrow \infty$, when the matrix or operator $H_{\theta(\eta)}$ is invertible.
-Note that invertibility of $H_{\theta(\eta)}$, which may fail when $\theta_0$ is not identified, is not needed in our analysis and we only use it to analyze this special case.
+Another interesting special case of the minimum-MSE $h$ function arises in the limit $\epsilon \rightarrow \infty$, when the matrix or operator ${\cal{H}}_{\beta\pi}$ is invertible.
+Note that invertibility of ${\cal{H}}_{\beta\pi}$, which may fail when $\pi_0$ is not identified, is not needed in our analysis and we only use it to analyze this limiting case.
 We then have that